AssistList Internship

 V3.
 Sticky Menu on the Side

-Providing a long list of FAQs and a sticky menu at the side for quick navigation
+Providing a long list of FAQs and a sticky menu on the side for quick navigation

 Prototype

-I actively consulted with the engineers as well as my design manager and product manager to finalize the design of the FAQ and Contact Us page.
+I actively consulted with the engineers as well as my design manager to finalize the design of the FAQ and Contact Us page.

 Final Prototype- FAQ